 The three-story Tiki TNT opened in December in Washington, D.C.’s growing mile-long District Wharf waterfront, complete with a rooftop garden, a fire pit, and bars on all three floors.
 It even has its own rum distillery that uses herbs grown on-site.
 Owner Todd Thrasher is an avid scuba diver and instructor, and his trips to the South Pacific inspired the colorful, island-style interiors.
 The drink menu keeps it simple, pricing-wise: All tiki cocktails are $14.
-The cocktails include classics like a Piña Colada, as well as its own creations, ranging from “fruity and light” to “boozy as balls.”
+The cocktails include classics like a Piña Colada, as well as its own creations.

 Charleston, South Carolina

 Owner Karalee Fallert says Wiki Wiki Sandbar, a Charleston restaurant and bar, is a “love letter to the South Pacific.”
 The tiki escapism vibe is woven into five themed dining rooms, each with vibrant works created by local artists.
 In the Octopus Bar, you’ll find a massive octopus sculpture and framed octopus art with hand-stenciled foliage designs.
-The cocktail menu mostly consists of refreshing drinks with a coastal flair, like the Luau Cooler made with guava and light rum.
+The cocktail menu mostly consists of refreshing drinks with a coastal flair, like the Hello Dr. Jones made with overproof dark rum, apricot, and grapefruit.
 It’s not uncommon for tiki bars to serve cocktails in one-of-a-kind drinkware, and at Wiki Wiki Sandbar, you can take home the tiki mug your Mai Tai comes in for a $5 upcharge.
 The food menu ranges from Hawaiian plate lunches—typically rice, macaroni salad, mixed greens, and an entree, like Kalua Pork—to regional favorites like Southern Fried Coconut Shrimp.

 You’ll feel a sense of calm as soon as you step in to Kanaloa in Houston, thanks to the teal, blue, and green color scheme that evokes the sea.
 Hand-carved tiki totems flank the entrance while large tiki-style masks representing ancient gods adorn the walls of this downtown oasis.
 The cocktail menu features such rum classics as the Mai Tai and Blue Hawaii, plus a half-dozen shareable drinks, including the beguiling Treasure Chest, which is decked out with three types of rum, Grand Marnier, tropical juices, Angostura bitters, and a full bottle of champagne.
 This showstopper arrives in a misty cloud of dry ice and serves up to 12 people.
 A strength-level meter on the menu reminds guests to “sip with caution.”